 The best way to detect fetal oxygen deprivation in a baby still inside the mother’s womb is to closely monitor the fetal heart rate.
 The fetal heart rate tones show up as a tracing on a graph and are known as fetal heart tracings.
-The fetal heart rate monitor monitors the baby’s heart rate in response to the mother’s contractions.
-Clinicians skilled in fetal heart tracing interpretation must be present during labor and delivery to watch and interpret the tracings, especially if the pregnancy or labor is high-risk.
+The fetal heart rate monitor shows the baby’s heart rate in response to the mother’s contractions.
+Clinicians skilled in fetal heart tracing interpretation must be present during labor and delivery, especially if the pregnancy or labor is high-risk.
 When a baby becomes oxygen deprived, the fetal heart tracing will be abnormal or nonreassuring, and this information is usually the only indication that a baby is not receiving enough oxygen.

 The physician and medical team must closely monitor the mother and baby during labor and delivery in order to notice dangerous conditions before they become so severe that the oxygen deprivation causes a change in the baby’s heart rate.
 These changes to the baby’s heart rate are known as fetal distress.